Coookei/Gamely-Proxy/README.md

 ## Security 🔒

-Never expose your RAWG API key in client-side code.
-This proxy ensures your key stays on the server.

-- Only the proxy knows your API key.
+- Your RAWG API key is never exposed to the client or frontend code.
+All requests are proxied server-side.
 - Supports CORS for safe cross-origin requests.
-- Rate limiting and global call budget enforced via Upstash Redis.
+- Per-IP rate limiting and a global call budget are enforced using Upstash Redis to prevent abuse and accidental overuse.
+- The proxy uses [Helmet](https://helmetjs.github.io/) to set HTTP headers for enhanced security and disables the `x-powered-by` header.
+- All endpoints validate and sanitize incoming parameters to prevent misuse and ensure only safe, expected requests reach the RAWG API.

 ## Contributing 🤝